Click2Cloud/Azure-Migrate/assess-and-migrate/wwi-ecomm-app.md

   <img src="../images/WWI-eCommerce/app-assessment-1.png">
 </kbd></p>

-2. Select the WWI e-Commerce site and click Next, the site will be assessed for compatibility with Azure App Services.
+2. Select the Wide World Importers site and click Next, the site will be assessed for compatibility with Azure App Services.

 <kbd>
   <img src="../images/WWI-eCommerce/app-assessment-2.png">